sigstore/docs/content/en/cosign/signing_with_containers.md

 $ cosign sign --key <key path>|<kms uri> [--payload <path>] [-a key=value] [--upload=true|false] [-f] [-r] <image uri>
 ```

-We'll use `user/demo` as our example image in the following commands.

 ## Sign with a local key pair

 This usage is a common use case that uses traditional key signing from a key pair.